nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Generators are programs that create new cells for given types.
 Generators run locally on the client side.
 They utilize user input and existing P1 cells as program inputs, to create new cells with new states as outputs.
 The inputs that generators use and the outputs they produce together form a transaction (Figure 5).

-By defining Data Schemas, Validators and Generators, we can implement any data type’s validation and storage in the CKB.
+By defining Data Schemas, Verifiers and Generators, we can implement any data type’s verification and storage in the CKB.
 For example, we can define a new type for AlpacaCoin:

 ```javascript
 Data Schema = {amount: "uint"}